 If you’re visiting during the colder months, consider, instead, booking a spa treatment—even if your hotel doesn’t have an onsite spa, almost all of the best resorts allow non-guests to book treatments, like The Spa at Aria or Qua Bath and Spa at Caeser’s Palace.

 Finally, Las Vegas food tours, like this one or this one, are another fun activity to add to a rest day.
-These kinds of tours are low-key and relaxed, plus you get to hang out with a local guide and, most importantly, sample some of the best food the city has to offer!
+I’ve always been blown away by Vegas’ food scene, with a surprising number of James Beard-nominated chefs and restaurants (for example, don’t miss the original Lotus of Siam while you’re in town!).
+Food tours are low-key and relaxed, plus you get to hang out with a local guide and, most importantly, sample some of the best food the city has to offer!

 After a more chill day, branch out from the city area and spend the fourth day of your Las Vegas itinerary exploring the natural beauty surrounding the city.

-While you’re by the Seven Magic Mountains, consider visiting the Pioneer Saloon, Southern Nevada’s oldest saloon that dates back to 1913.
-The saloon still feels like it’s straight out of the Wild West and, unsurprisingly, has been featured in a number of movies, like Miss Congeniality 2, The Mexican, and Fear and Loathing in Las Vegas.
+If you go to the Seven Magic Mountains by yourself, I’d recommend adding a stop at the Pioneer Saloon, Southern Nevada’s oldest saloon that dates back to 1913.
+I stopped here with a friend and it seriously felt like we had stepped onto some kind of old Wild West movie set.
+Unsurprisingly, the saloon actually has been featured in a number of movies, like Miss Congeniality 2, The Mexican, and Fear and Loathing in Las Vegas.

 Most of these tours also make a stop at the Hoover Dam, the largest dam in the United States—you’ll learn all kinds of fascinating information from your guide here, like the fact that the dam produces 4 BILLION kilowatt-hours of hydroelectric power each year, which is enough to serve 1.4 million people including one of the world’s most power-hungry cities!

-Of course, if you rent a car, you can definitely make the two hour and 15 minute drive to the West Rim by yourself or, alternatively, consider making the two hour drive west to Death Valley National Park.
+Of course, if you have your own car, you can definitely make the two hour and 15 minute drive to the West Rim by yourself.

 Clocking in as the largest national park in the contiguous United States, it’s no surprise that there’s a ton of incredible things to do in Death Valley National Park, including strolling on Badwater Basin, the lowest point in North America, or the Golden Canyon Trail, where part of the original Star Wars movies were filmed.